Add a Plugin to Your Unity Project

 - If you saved any local changes outside of your project, use your favorite file merging software to merge the differences between the file(s) you imported and the file(s) you saved.

-If you use the IAP v2 Unity plugin in your app, you must update your manifest to declare the IAP response receiver before creating your Android APK.
-We included a sample Android Manifest with the IAP response receiver in
+If you use Amazon's In-App Purchasing API (available in the Appstore SDK Unity plugin - or the older IAP v2.0 Unity plugin), you must update your manifest to declare the IAP response receiver before creating your Android APK.
+A sample Android manifest is included with the IAP response receiver in

 android:versionCode attributes of the manifest node.